OpenSUTD/IAP2020-MkDocs/README.md

-# IAP2020-MkDocs
+# IAP 2020 - Introduction to Markdown and MkDocs

-IAP2020 - Introduction to Markdown and MkDocs
+IAP 2020 - Introduction to Markdown and MkDocs